esphome/esphome-docs/components/lvgl.rst

 The ``button`` can be also integrated as a :doc:`Binary Sensor </components/binary_sensor/lvgl>` or as a :doc:`Switch </components/switch/lvgl>` component.

-See :ref:`lvgl-cook-binent` for an example illustrating how to use a checkable button to act on a Home Assistant service.

 .. _lvgl-wgt-bmx:

 ``buttonmatrix``